-The amount paid will be calculated on the entire area of woodland on the property and can include up to 20% newly planted woodland (under ten years old at the time of application).
-Anything over 20% will be deducted from the total area for payment but must still be covered in the management plan.
+The woodland management plan must cover all the woodland on the holding, including all newly planted woodland.
+The amount paid will be calculated on the entire eligible area of woodland on the holding.
+This calculation can include up to an additional 20% of newly planted woodland (this means woodland that is under 10 years old at the time of application).
+Areas over 20% will be deducted from the total area for payment but must still be covered in the management plan.

 Where to use this item